 Strategies to Manage Stock Market Risk

-Now, let’s assume you do want to reduce stock market risk.
-The most common ways to do this are by:
+Now, let’s assume you do want to reduce stock market risk as most investors do.
+The most common ways to accomplish this are below.

 Increasing Portfolio Cash

 Simply increasing or decreasing the percent of investment funds in cash (money market accounts) is an easy way to manage stock market risk.
 Information about current and historical cycles and valuations can be useful tools here.

 Stock market risk can feel worse than it is in the midst of a bear market when the news is full of nonstop reports of declines of 50% and more.
 This is scary.
 When you hear this, it can feel like your entire investment portfolio has dropped 50%!